timschott/interview-prep/ds/ml-conceptual.md

   * knn
   * topic modeling
   * naive bayes

+### Strategies and Discussion

+* what is ensemble learning?
-* what is regularization?
+  * what is bagging?
-  * L1 vs L2?
-    * L1 = LASSO
+* diff bt parametric and non parametric model?
+  * parametric example
+  * non parametric example
+* explain cross validation
+  * leave one out
-      * least absolute squares
+  * k-fold
-      * adds an absolute value of penalty
-      * because of this, it can completely remove a coefficient by setting its value to zero
-    * L2 = Ridge Regression
-      * adds a squared magnitude of penalty
+* what is the curse of dimensionality?
+  * bigger dims, data becomes sparse
+  * and # of model configurations grows exponentially
+  * more features doesn't necessarily improve performance
+    * cant actually hurt performance
+  * simple calc like 'distance' func becomes exponentially more difficult
-  * when to use?
+* when to use classification vs regression?
-    * regularization prevents a single feature from being too large during model training. it can be used when you need to prevent overfitting and want your model to generalize better.
-    * we would use L1 LASSO during feature selection because it can completely drop unneeded coefficients
+  * classification separates data into camps of categorical labels
+  * regression classifies based on a numerical attribute
+* what is a (non linear) activation function
+  * a non linear activation function transforms inputs to a non linear space which allows a neural network to patterns from a non linear version of the input
+  * this allows it to make sophisticated decisions across boundary lines that aren't constrained by linearity
 * diff bt linear and logistic?
   * linear regression is used to separate data into classes on a continuous scale
     * uses a linear function, generalized form of w = xt + b, produces a real number value